 Alaskans love a good festival, and what better time to celebrate than the Fourth of July?
-From parades and midnight fireworks, to foot races and hero games, these are the best places for a perfect Alaskan Fourth of July!
+From parades and midnight fireworks, to foot races and hero games, these are the best places for a perfect Alaskan Fourth of July in 2019.

 Seward’s Mount Marathon Race is the stuff of legends, supposedly starting as a bet over whether the mountain’s 3,022-foot elevation could be conquered in less than an hour.
 The reality—it began in 1915 as the country’s second oldest organized race.
 The mad scramble up and down the mountain is a thrill, drawing hundreds of runners and thousands of spectators from around the world each year.
 While the race is the main attraction, don’t miss the midnight firework display and parade through the streets of this picturesque seaside town!